Jahorina Ski Resort: Transportation

-The Sarajevo International Airport is located 30 km away from ski resort, making Jahorina one of the most reachable ski resorts in Europe via plane.
+The Sarajevo International Airport is located 30 km away from the ski resort, making Jahorina one of the most reachable ski resorts in Europe via plane.
 The ski resort is located 15 km from the municipality of Pale and 25 km from the capital city of Sarajevo, making it well-connected with all main transport routes in Bosnia and Herzegovina.
-The ski resort is reached by maximum of six hour drive from all major cities in the region: Belgrade, Zagreb, Novi Sad, Split, Podgorica and Ljubljana.
+The ski resort is reached by a maximum of a six hour drive from all major cities in the region: Belgrade, Zagreb, Novi Sad, Split, Podgorica and Ljubljana.